© Guniita | Dreamstime.com

 |Yellow to amber||Normal, dependent upon concentration of urochrome|

-A urinalysis is a powerful, inexpensive diagnostic tool that can lead your physician to check further for liver disease, diabetes, kidney disorders, and urinary tract infections based on the simple urinalysis results.
-It’s a simple “dipstick” test where a specialized stick is placed in a cup of urine (about 2 ounces is enough); this is generally done right at your doctor’s office and can determine the need for further testing.
+A urinalysis is, essentially, a simple “dipstick” test where a specialized stick is placed in a cup of urine (about 2 ounces is enough).
+It’s generally done right at your doctor’s office and can determine the need for further testing.
 The dipstick can detect glucose (sugar) levels, protein, blood, white blood cells, and bilirubin.

 A microscopic urinalysis may also be ordered.
 All it takes is a small urine sample and a microscope.
 It can detect red blood cells, white blood cells, casts, and crystals.
 All of these can help the physician determine if you’re suspicious for a urinary tract infection, kidney disease, or bladder problems.